 Confusion is likely in this instance because of the close resemblance between the marks and that the goods covered by the competing marks are similar or closely-related as they are both anti-bacterial/anti-infective pharmaceutical preparations.
-Respondent-Applicant's mark PIZOTAZ appears and sounds almost the same as Opposer's trademark PIPTAZ.
-Respondent-Applicant merely replaced the third letter "P" in Opposer's PIPTAZ with the letters "ZO" to come up with the mark PIZOTAZ.
+Respondent-Applicant's mark DIAPIPTAZ appears and sounds almost the same as Opposer's trademark PIPTAZ.
+Respondent-Applicant's last six (6) letters "PIPTAZ" is Opposer's trademark "PIPTAZ".
+Respondent-Applicant merely added the letters "DIA" in Opposer's PIPTAZ to come up with the mark DIAPIPTAZ.
 It could result to mistake with respect to perception because the marks sound so similar.
 Under the idem sonans rule, the following trademarks were held confusingly similar in sound: "BIG MAC" and "BIG MAK"5, "SAPOLIN" and LUSOLIN"6, "CELDURA" and "CORDURA"7, "GOLD DUST" and "GOLD DROP".
 The Supreme Court ruled that similarity of sound is sufficient ground to rule that two marks are confusingly similar, to wit:

 Two letters of "SALONPAS" are missing in "LIONPAS": the first letter a and the letter s.
 Be that as it may, when the two words are pronounced, the sound effects are confusingly similar.
-And where goods are advertised over the radio, similarity in sound is of especial significance...
-"SALONPAS" and "LIONPAS", when spoken, sound very much alike.
+And where goods are advertised over the radio, similarity in sound is of especial significance...."SALONPAS" and "LIONPAS", when spoken, sound very much alike.
 Similarity of sound is sufficient ground for this Court to rule that the two marks are confusingly similar when applied to merchandise of the same descriptive properties.8